MrThearMan/sqlite3-cache/README.md

 - path: str = None - Path string to the wanted db location.
 If None, use current directory.
 - in_memory: bool = True - Create database in-memory only.
 File is still created, but nothing is stored in it.
-- timeout: Cache connection timeout.
+- timeout: int - How long to wait for another connection to finnish executing before throwing an exception.
 - kwargs: Pragma settings. https://www.sqlite.org/pragma.html

 Create a new cache in the specified location.
 The class itself is not a singleton, but cache